IgniteUI/igniteui-angular-samples/live-editing/README.md

 ### Consuming Live Editing JSON files

 For each sample you have to request two files - `shared.json` and `sample.json` files.
-Both of the files are located under `/assets/samples/` folder.
+Both of the files are located in `/assets/samples/` folder.
 The naming of the sample's JSON file is the same used in the routing engine to request the sample - for a sample accessed by `sample-website/grid`, the JSON file will be named `grid.json`.
 After having both of the files, combine them and you will have all of the files required for a stand-alone Angular application.

+### CSS Support

+By default the live editing generates samples with Sass.
+CSS is also supported.
+The samples with CSS have the same structure and are located in `/assets/samples/css-support/` folder.